rajeshanjani/hello-world/README.md

 # hello-world
 hello everyone,
-           i am india .always on a purpose to make the change
+           i am from india .Always on a purpose to make the change.